lucagobbi/super-cat-form/README.md

 - **Full Pydantic validation support**: Ensure that validation rules are applied both in the extraction phase (i.e. inserted in the extraction prompt) and during validation phase.

+- **Form Events**: Hook into various stages of the form lifecycle to execute custom logic.
+For example, you can trigger actions when form extraction is completed, or when the form is submitted.

 - **JSON schema support** (Coming soon...): Streamline form validation and consistency with schema-based definitions.